Barbara Kaija

 Barbara Kaija (born 1964) is a Ugandan journalist and educator.
-She serves as the editor in chief, and head of content generation at the Vision Group, a largely government owned media house..
+She served as the editor in chief, and head of content generation at the Vision Group, a largely government owned media house，from 2010 until her retirement in June 2026.

 Background and education

 Kaija was educated at Makerere University, Uganda's oldest public university, first graduating with a Bachelor of Arts degree in education.
 She followed that with a Master of Arts degree in education, also at Makerere.
 Later, she obtained a Master of Arts in journalism and media studies, from Rhodes University, in Grahamstown, Eastern Cape, South Africa.
 She also has a Postgraduate Diploma in Practical Journalism, obtained in Cardiff, Wales in the United Kingdom, under the sponsorship of the Thomson Foundation.

 Career

 Her tenure at Vision Group spans over 30 years.
 In 1992, she was hired as a sub-editor trainee.
 Over time, she was given more responsibilities and rose to the position of deputy features editor.
 Later she became the features editor, and worked in that capacity for ten years.
 She was appointed deputy editor-in-chief in 2006 and she became editor-in-chief in 2010.
 In her current capacity, she oversees journalistic standards and strategy of all media platforms (print, radio, television, internet and social media) of the Vision Group.
 When she assumed the role of editor-in-chief in 2010, she became the first Ugandan woman to become a chief editor of a Ugandan major newspaper.